yandex-cloud/docs/en/_includes/mdb/mch-dbms-user-settings.md

 * **Input format null as default**{#setting-input-format-null-as-default} {{ tag-con }} {{ tag-sql }}

-   Determines whether `NULL` cells should be filled in with the default values if the cell data type does not allow storing `NULL`.
+   Defines if `NULL` cells should be filled in with the default values if the cell data type doesn't allow storing `NULL`.

-   Enabled by default (`NULL` cells are filled with the default values).
+   Enabled by default (`NULL` cells are filled in with the defaults).

    For more information, see the [{{ CH }} documentation]({{ ch.docs }}/operations/settings/settings/#settings-input-format-null-as-default).